mongodb/specifications/source/connection-monitoring-and-pooling/connection-monitoring-and-pooling.rst

 Advanced Pooling Behaviors
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-This spec does not address any advanced pooling behaviors like predictive pooling, aggressive `Connection <#connection>`_ creation, or handling high request volume.
+This spec does not address all advanced pooling behaviors like predictive pooling or aggressive `Connection <#connection>`_ creation.
 Future work may address this.

 Add support for OP_MSG exhaustAllowed
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~